 Necrotic Husk (2) – Resistance, and sometimes immunity, to necrotic damage, can come in handy but as always is niche.
 The ability to drop to 1 hp instead of 0 whilst damaging enemies around you is very nice.
 However, the penalty for this is so severe I have to rate it only a 2.
 Exhaustion is a heavy penalty and it’s combined with a variable but long recharge time–this ability isn’t that good.

 Spirit Projection (3) – There’s a lot of good here, resistance to BPS damage, subtle casting on necromancy and conjuration spells, and Vampiric Touch style healing.
 This only gets a 3 because leaving your body vulnerable is a risk and complication to deal with.
 This can be great for scouting or some ghost-like combat, and would pair well if there was also a Genie Warlock in the party to protect your body in their vessel.

 The list of spells available to you can seem intimidating to even seasoned players, so this section will go through some spells that are great for most, if not all Warlocks:

-Eldritch Blast [Cantrip] – This is a go to damage option for Warlocks, the range is excellent, the damage is a great type and large die size.
-Most importantly, there are several invocations you can use to customise and enhance it, from more damage to different types of control.
+Eldritch Blast [Cantrip] – This is a go-to damage option for Warlocks, the range is excellent, the damage is a great type, and large die size.
+Most importantly, there are several invocations you can use to customize and enhance it, from more damage to different types of control.
 Eldritch Blast scales by giving you additional attacks, which pairs excellently with the Agonizing Blast invocation and Hex spell.